oterrien/JavaFX_Presenter/README.md

 The button's action is delegated to a Command instance.
 The Command is a decorator of Consumer<ActionEvent> which delegates the execution to a list of other Consumer<ActionEvent>.

-The presenter is responsible to register its own method to the command.
+The presenter is responsible of registering its own method to the command.

 Thus, presenter's methods will be called when the view button will be clicked.

-Testing the presenter consists in created a mock of the view.
+Finally, testing the presenter consists in created a mock of the view.